To be eligible for submission to REF 2021, the outputs specified below must be deposited in an open access repository:

 Note: The University's own Policy on the Publication of Research also makes requirements in terms of the deposit of published research outputs.

 Research England define date of acceptance as the date given in the acceptance letter or email from the publisher to the author as the ‘firm’ accepted date.

 This will normally be the point at which it is confirmed that:

 Provisional acceptance – i.e. conditional on major or minor revisions being made – would not normally be considered as the date of acceptance.

 For outputs which do not require peer-review the date of acceptance should be taken as the date that the publisher confirms that the article has been received from the author and will subsequently be published.

 See also Version for deposit.

 The complete date of acceptance must be recorded, including year, month and day.
 For guidance on how to do this within PURE see Deposit your research.

-The HECFE policy defines date of publication as the earliest date that the final version-of-record is made available on the publisher's website.
+The REF policy defines date of publication as the earliest date that the final version of record is made available, usually on the publisher's website.
 This generally means that the "early online" date, rather than the print publication date, should be taken as the date of publication.

 It is important that the correct version of a manuscript is deposited in PURE.
 This is normally the accepted manuscript as described below.
 This may be augmented with an updated peer-reviewed manuscript.